cidvbi/circos/README.md

 The right half of the page is solely a panel for the user to upload their own data, the format of which is explained in detail on the page.

+## Building with gradle
+The gradle (http://www.gradle.org/) is an automated build software.
+You can download & install from the official homepage or use homebrew if you're using MacOSX (brew install gradle).

+    gradle build

+## Running in jetty
+    gradle jettyRun